 However, if you have hair as dark as me, I recommend that you look for a dye with an ash undertone.
 Remember that the undertone is the number after the hyphen.

-The main challenge of my hair is to lift so many tones without pulling to red or orange, and when I use natural finish dyes, like this one, the result is usually something orange, as you see in the photo.
+The main challenge of my hair is to lift so many tones without turning red or orange, and when I use natural finish dyes, like this one, the result is usually something orange, as you see in the photo.

 In the next color work I do I will use the 10-21 of Igora, a color with ash finish that I am sure will correct the orange reflections without problems.

-I hope my opinion about the Igora Royal Highlifts by Schwarzkopf Professional 10 has served you.
+I hope my review about the Igora Royal Highlifts by Schwarzkopf Professional 10 has served you.

 You may also be interested in my review of Garnier’s Olia dye.
 It is a low-cost dye for non-professional use.